BatmanNet: Bi-branch Masked Graph Transformer Autoencoder for Molecular Representation: Introduction

-In this paper, we propose a novel molecular pre-training framework, \textbf{BatmanNet}, to significantly improve the effectiveness and efficiency of molecular representation learning. \textbf{First}, we propose a simple yet powerful self-supervised task, \textit{i.e.}, masking a high proportion ($60\%$) of the nodes and edges in the molecular graph and reconstructing the missing part via a graph-based autoencoder framework, as illustrated in Figure~\ref{fig1}.
-With this challenging self-supervised task, BatmanNet is encouraged to learn expressive structural and semantic information of molecules in an end-to-end fashion.
-Compared to GROVER~\cite{32}, our method is much more elegant, scalable, and effective, directly operating on the finest granularity of atoms and bonds. \textbf{Second}, we propose a domain-tailored bi-branch asymmetric encoder-decoder architecture for molecular pre-training.
+To address these challenges, we propose a novel molecular self-supervised framework, to alleviate the aforementioned issues and significantly improve the effectiveness and efficiency of molecular representation learning. \textbf{First}, we introduce a simple yet powerful self-supervised pre-training strategy.
+Instead of constructing complex pre-training tasks at multiple levels and introducing additional domain-specific chemical knowledge, our strategy is straightforward.
+We mask a high proportion ($60\%$) of nodes and edges in the molecular graph, respectively, and reconstruct the missing parts through a graph-based autoencoder framework, as illustrated in Figure~\ref{fig1}.
+This challenging self-supervised task enables our pre-training model to effectively and automatically learn both local and global information about molecular graphs, encouraging the acquisition of expressive structural and semantic knowledge of molecules in an end-to-end fashion.
+Compared to previous works~\cite {rong2020self, li2021effective, li2022kpgt, fang2022geometry}, our method is significantly more scalable and effective as it directly operates on the finest granularity of atoms and bonds. \textbf{Second}, we propose a simple, effective, and scalable form of bi-branch masked graph transformer autoencoder (\textbf{BatmanNet}) for molecular representation learning.
 Specifically, the encoder is a transformer-style architecture composed of multiple GNN-Attention blocks.
 The GNN is integrated into the attention layer to extract local and global information of molecular graphs, respectively.
-The encoder operates only on the subset of the molecular graph visible to the model (excluding the tokens that are masked).
+BatmanNet has an \textit{asymmetric} encoder-decoder design.
+The encoder operates only on the visible subset of the molecular graph (without masked parts).
 The decoder reconstructs the molecular graph from the learned representation together with masked tokens, and its architecture is similar to the encoder but much more lightweight.
-This asymmetric encoder-decoder architecture can significantly reduce the amount of computation, shorten the overall pre-training time, and reduce memory consumption.
+With this asymmetrical design, the full set of molecular graphs is only processed by the lightweight decoder, which significantly reduces the amount of computation, the overall pre-training time, and memory consumption.

+To verify the effectiveness of the proposed BatmanNet, we compared it with several state-of-the-art (SOTA) baselines on a wide range of downstream drug discovery tasks, including molecular properties prediction, drug-drug interaction prediction, and drug-target interaction prediction, with $13$ widely used benchmarks.
+The experimental results show that our BatmanNet performs much better on multiple drug discovery-related tasks, demonstrating the power capacity, effectiveness, and generalizability of BatmanNet.